 Those who are seeking a career as a professional pilot typically get their licenses and ratings in the following order:

 Each certificate and rating requires that pilots pass a written exam on the ground and a practical flying exam, usually called a check ride, in an appropriate aircraft.
-In addition to earning these licenses, many pilots get Certified Flight Instructor (CFI) rating after they get their commercial certificate.
-The CFI rating helps them build flight time and experience more quickly and at less personal expense.
+In addition to earning these licenses, many pilots get a certified flight instructor (CFI) rating after they get their commercial certificate.
+The CFI rating helps them build flight time and experience quickly and at less personal expense.
 Current licensing regulations can be found in FARs.

 Commercial pilot license.
 To qualify for a commercial pilot license, applicants must be at least 18 years old and meet certain flight-hour requirements.
-When student pilots first begin their training, they need to get a logbook and keep detailed records of their flight time.
-Also, their school may require them to log their ground instruction time.
+Student pilots use a logbook and keep detailed records of their flight time.
 The logbook must be endorsed by the flight instructor in order for the student to be able to take the FAA knowledge and practical exams.
 For specific requirements, including details on the types and quantities of flight experience and knowledge requirements, see the FARs.
 Part 61 of Title 14 of the code of federal regulations (14 CFR part 61) covers the basic rules for the certification of pilots.
 Flight schools can train pilots in accordance with the rules from part 61 or the rules found in 14 CFR part 141.

 Instrument rating.
-Earning their instrument rating enables pilots to fly during periods of low visibility, also known as instrument meteorological conditions or IMC.
-They may qualify for this rating by having at least 40 hours of instrument flight experience and 50 hours of cross-country flight time as pilot in command and by meeting other requirements detailed in the FARs.
+Pilots who earn an instrument rating can fly during periods of low visibility, also known as instrument meteorological conditions, or IMC.
+They may qualify for this rating by having at least 40 hours of instrument flight experience and 50 hours of cross-country flight time as pilot in command, and by meeting other requirements detailed in the FARs.

 Airline transport pilot (ATP) certification.
-Beginning in 2013, all pilot crews of a scheduled commercial airliner must have ATP certificates.
+All pilot crews of a scheduled commercial airliner must have ATP certificates.
 To earn the ATP certificate, applicants must be at least 23 years old, have a minimum of 1,500 hours of flight time, and pass written and practical flight exams.
-Furthermore, airline pilots usually maintain one or more aircraft-type ratings, which allow them to fly aircraft that require specific training, depending on the requirements of their particular airline.
+Airline pilots usually maintain one or more aircraft-type ratings, which allow them to fly aircraft that require specific training, depending on the requirements of their particular airline.
 Some exceptions and alternative requirements are detailed in the FARs.

 Pilots must pass periodic physical and practical flight examinations to be able to perform the duties granted by their certificate.